 - Increasing drug use, or being found to have large amounts of drugs on them

 - Being secretive about who they are talking to and where they are going

 - Unexplained absences from school, college, training or work

-- Unexplained money, phone(s), clothes or jewelry
+- Unexplained money, phone(s), clothes or jewellery

-- Increasingly disruptive or aggressive behavior
+- Increasingly disruptive or aggressive behaviour

 - Using sexual, drug-related or violent language you wouldn’t expect them to know

 - Coming home with injuries or looking particularly dishevelled

 - Having hotel cards or keys to unknown places

 - Suspicion of physical assault or unexplained injuries – including ‘DIY injuries’, (knife and puncture wounds) which are signs of punishment for drug-related debts